front-end-intermediate/ExpressJSReact-retired/readme.md

 />
 ```

+That gets rid of the error.
+Why?

-Selectively add the Ingredients to the render.
+Selectively add the Ingredients to the return:

 ```js
 return (